 Click on images to enlarge them.
 Doubleclick to return them.

-Born in 1940 in Coventry which is at the center of England, I was about 6 weeks old when we were first bombed in World War 2.
-I spent a fair amount of time in our back garden air-raid shelter just like the one pictured.
-These are called Anderson Shelters named after the Home Secretary John Anderson.
-In 1940 Anderson was replaced by Herbert Morrison who also had the steel Morrison Dining Table Shelter named after him.
-People slept under it at night when most of the air raids took place, or sheltered under the table during air-raids.
-The table had chicken wire around the sides to protect from falling rubble.
+Born in 1940 in Coventry, England, I was about 6 weeks old when we were first bombed in World War 2.
+I spent a fair amount of time in our garden air-raid shelter like the one pictured here.
+Ours was called an Anderson Shelter, named after the Home Secretary John Anderson.
+In 1940 John Anderson was replaced by Herbert Morrison who also had the steel Morrison Table Shelter named after him.
+People slept under it at night when most of the air raids took place or sheltered under it during any air-raids.
+Chicken wire was placed around the sides to protect from falling rubble.

 My father was a Gear Specialist and Engineer at the Standard Motor Company where aircraft engines were then being built and as a specialist, he had to stay there and remain in the war effort.
-In his position he was also required to have a second job as a fire truck driver for the NFS National Fire Service and remained at that job for the duration of the blitz on Coventry.
+In this position he was also required to have a second job as a fire engine driver for the NFS National Fire Service and remained at that job for the duration of the blitz and war on Coventry.
 At that time, the Germans were dropping a mixture of explosive bombs, delayed fuse bombs and incendiary bombs causing fires everywhere.

-As I didn’t favor completing a traditional Grammar School education, I left home in 1955 and started a 5 year Scholarship Apprenticeship with Alfred Herbert Ltd as a "Machinist, Fitter and Mechanical Draughtsman".
-I had passed a 1st Class Scholarship and was excited to start with Herbert’s who were then the largest Machine Tool Company in the world, centered in Coventry and building and selling Industrial Machinery of their own as well as many US and Foreign brands on every continent.
+After about 4 years, I left home in 1955 and started a 5-year Scholarship Apprenticeship with Alfred Herbert Ltd as a "Machinist, Fitter and Mechanical Draughtsman".
+I had a scholarship and started with Alfred Herbert who were then the largest machine tool company in the world.
+They were centered in Coventry and were building and selling industrial machinery of their own as well as many American and foreign brands on every continent.

-This scholarship entitled me to work in all the major production and technical departments and also required that I continue with a part time College Engineering education.
+This scholarship entitled me to work in all major production and technical departments and required that I attend College for an Engineering education one day and three nights each week.
 My most memorable job was installing Datatrol Computer Positioning devices on an American Devlieg Jig Boring Machine at the Aston Martin plant in Newport Pagnell, Buckinghamshire.
 They were producing the DB4 model engines at that time.

-Following 4 years at Coventry Technical College, I went on to Lanchester College of Science and Technology and completed 2 years of formal education in Production Engineering with a distinction in Mathematics.
+Following 4 years at Coventry Technical College, I went on to Lanchester College of Science and Technology and completed a further 2 years in Production Engineering with a distinction in Mathematics.

-It was mainly set up to overhaul engines for Cuban Airlines but was a link in Bristol’s plan to exchange the popular Bristol Britannia Turbo Jet planes that had been sold in central and South America.
+It was mainly set up to overhaul engines for Cuban Airlines but was a link to the Bristol plan to exchange their Bristol Britannia Turbo Jet planes that had been sold in central and south America.
 The exchange was for the new Bristol BAC 111 Jets which competed with new American Jets.

 In 1965 I met a family on vacation in Mexico City who turned out to be with Union Carbide Corporation in New York and was offered a job in the USA after completing my Mexico contract.

 In 1969 I briefly went to Triangle Industries who were reorganizing Victor Products in Hagerstown MD for the manufacture of IBM computer cabinetry.
-During this previous period, I had been developing plans to start my own business for manufacturing Badge making equipment.
-I was designing products that would later be patented and finally made the break to go out on my own.
+During this period, I had been developing plans to start my own manufacturing business for badge making equipment.
+I was designing a product called Badge-A-Minit that I patented.

 We developed various badge making machines along with the 4 in 1 Identification Camera which would make up to 4 different instant images for ID needs.
-Unfortunately after about $15,000 in patenting costs, this Camera did not make the grade as a successful venture.
+Unfortunately, after too much patenting costs, this Camera did not make the grade as a successful venture.

 I had been designing Badge-A-Minit